telefonicaid/iotagent-node-lib/doc/deprecated.md

 A list of deprecated features and the version in which they were deprecated follows:

+* Support to NGSIv1.
-* Support to Node.js v4 in iotagent-node-lib 2.8.0.
+* Support to Node.js v4 in iotagent-node-lib 2.8.1.
 The use of Node.js v8 is highly recommended.

 ## Using old iotagent-node-lib versions